Browse

 Parvovirus is a highly contagious and potentially fatal viral disease that affects puppies and unvaccinated dogs.
 Symptoms include severe vomiting, diarrhea, and lethargy.
 The virus attacks the gastrointestinal tract and can cause life-threatening dehydration and sepsis.

-• Early Detection: Promptly consult your vet if your dog shows any signs of illness.
-Early treatment can significantly improve outcomes if your pup contracts the virus.
+Promptly consult your vet if your dog shows any signs of illness.
+Early treatment can significantly improve outcomes if they contract the virus.

 Heartworm